 - Opening After calling the pre-proposal conference to order the sourcing lead introduces the Alliance representatives and explains what their responsibilities are in the proposed solicitation. - Introduction Next, attendees may be requested to introduce themselves, give their name and title, and identify the company they represent.
-At a minimum, all potential respondents will complete a sign-in sheet (see attached example) that includes their contact information. - Alliance Overview The sourcing lead should provide a brief overview of the Alliance initiative, including its governance structure and past successes.
+The sourcing lead will complete an attendee list of all suppliers that includes their contact information. - Alliance Overview The sourcing lead should provide a brief overview of the Alliance initiative, including its governance structure and past successes.
 Most importantly, this is the opportunity for the sourcing lead to emphasize the collective size and scope of the Alliance, and the uniqueness of being identified as an Alliance preferred supplier. - Solicitation Overview and Review The sourcing lead should provide an overview of the solicitation process.
 The sourcing lead will state that the purpose of the pre-proposal conference is to provide an overview of the Alliance and the current solicitation opportunity, but that each proposer should read the entire solicitation document in great detail.
 The sourcing lead should also review key dates with the attendees, emphasizing the importance of each step in the process. - HUB Requirements The UT System HUB Coordinator should provide an overview of the HUB Program, and details about the HUB Subcontracting Plan (HSP) requirements.
-It should be emphasized that proposals submitted with a compliant HSP will be deemed non-responsive.
+It should be emphasized that proposals submitted with a non-compliant HSP will be deemed non-responsive.
 The UT System HUB Coordinator should also reiterate the deadline for respondents to submit their HUB Subcontracting Plan prior to the proposal due date for a cursory review. - Recap and Closing The sourcing lead should close by reviewing the key dates, and specifically call out the deadline for submitting written questions, the deadline for the cursory review of the HUB Subcontracting Plan, and the proposal due date.
 To close the conference, the sourcing lead should reiterate that oral explanations and comments made in the meeting are not binding and that any/all answers or changes to the solicitation document will be issued to all parties by written addendum.
-The sourcing lead will issue an addendum that will include, at a minimum, the preproposal presentation materials and the attendee list. - \\ Other Things to Consider: - No decision on complicated or sensitive matters should be made in haste at the preproposal conference.
+The sourcing lead will issue an addendum that will include, at a minimum, the preproposal presentation materials and the attendee list.

+\\ Other Things to Consider:

+- No decision on complicated or sensitive matters should be made in haste at the preproposal conference.
 It may be necessary to further research a question in order to provide the correct answer. - On occasion there may be an attendee who is unnecessarily argumentative or aggressive.
 The sourcing lead must be polite but firm to avoid confrontations.

-MEETING MEETING SIGN-IN SHEET Project: {Description of Project Meeting/Purpose} Meeting Date: {Insert Date} Facilitator: {Insert Name Here} Place/Room: {Insert Room Number}
+RFP UTS- AXX PREPROPOSAL ATTENDEE LIST Project: {Description of Project Meeting/Purpose} Meeting Date: {Insert Date} Facilitator: {Insert Name Here} Method of Mtg Zoom / Zoom Webinar